 The Icefields Parkway is one of the most scenic drives in the world and connects Banff National Park with Jasper National Park.
 Not only are the views incredible but there is plenty to see and do along the way.
 It’s one of the best adventure ideas in North America!

-The drive one-way takes around 2-hours but you’ll want to reserve a whole day for this trip.
+The Banff to Jasper drive one-way takes around 3.5 hours, but you’ll want to reserve a whole day for this trip.
 If possible, more than a day is recommended.